koppor/jabref/docs/openoffice/problems.md

           So it would be change to code accessing them.
         - The proposed representation does collect, to allow separation of getting from the document and processing
-      - insertion of pageInfo into citation markers: JabRef 5.2 injects a single before the closing parenthesis, now we need to handle several values
+      - insertion of pageInfo into citation markers: JabRef 5.2 injects a single pageInfo before the closing parenthesis, now we need to handle several values
       - `[click:Manage citations]` should work on citations, not citation groups.